 The reality is that the amount of force it takes to hit a golf ball is equivalent to httiing a slap shot in hockey, hitting a baseball, a serve in tennis, or a boxer’s punch.

 What do all these sports have in common?

 They are all rotational sports that require the athlete to transfer force from the ground up.
 This is what’s known as the kinematic sequence.
 It is the progressive transfer of energy from the lower body, into the torso, shoulder, arms, club and finally the ball.

 If you’re an amateur golfer, the first place you should look to improve your game is your own body.
 Golf, requires a certain amount of athleticism.
 To Play Golf Well You need:

 You can’t buy those in the pro shop!

 You can only get those qualities from training in the gym and it’s going to take hard work!
 Any and every great athlete puts in a lot of work…

-“Most amateur golfer’s bodies don’t move the way they need to to play the game the way they want to.”_Brett The Golf Guy
+The fact is most golfers’ bodies don’t work they way they need to to play golf the way they want to.

 If you want to take your game to the next level I can help.
 Call to schedule your free strategy session and start achieving Longer Drives, Lower Scores and Fewer Injuries!